adriaan-vdb/ESP32-Arcade-System/README.md

 - VGA-compatible display
 - Speaker or piezo buzzer for sound output

-## Contributing

-Contributions are welcome!
-Please open issues or pull requests for bug fixes, new features, or documentation improvements.

-## License

-This project is licensed under the GPLv3 License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Based on the original Galagino project by Till Harbaum ([GitHub](https://github.com/harbaum/galagino))